 Medigap Costs in 2026

 Medigap premiums vary based on your age, location, gender, and the insurer you choose.
-The most popular option, Plan G, averages around $215/month — but once you pay your premiums and meet the annual Part B deductible ($283 in 2026), Medicare and your Medigap plan cover the rest of your Medicare-approved services.
+The most popular option, Plan G, averages around $165.85 per month at age 65 nationally in 2026, though rates in some carriers and states run as high as $220.
+Once you pay your premiums and meet the annual Part B deductible ($283 in 2026, up from $257 in 2025), Medicare and your Medigap plan cover the rest of your Medicare-approved services.
 There is effectively no out-of-pocket maximum to worry about because covered costs are already taken care of.
-You'll also need a standalone Part D plan for prescription drugs, which averages around $34.50/month.
+You'll also need a standalone Part D plan for prescription drugs, which averages around $34.50/month in 2026.
+For a deeper breakdown, see our complete Medicare Supplement cost guide.

 Medicare Advantage Costs in 2026